santosmarco/coinlib/README.md

 ###### coinlib.C1
 All function parameters are case-INsensitive.
 Pass your arguments however you want: UPPERCASED, lowercased, or even CamelCased.
 ###### coinlib.C2
 All function parameters that take coins as their argument accept either coin symbols, names or both.
-You can pass them to the functions as `'btc'` or `'bitcoin'`.
+For example, you can pass Bitcoin to a function as `'btc'` or `'bitcoin'`.

 ## get_coins(coins=[], convert='USD')
 `get_coins()` takes 2 optional parameters, `coins` and `convert`, and returns a dictionary with all available data for the specified coins.
 If no coin is specified, it returns a dictionary with all available data for all active coins.